janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 Single-day comparison: Wednesday April 1 (pre-release) vs Wednesday April 8 (first full day post-release).
 Same day of week for a fair comparison.

+**Traffic baseline**: Sessions on the claims landing page were essentially identical between the two days (Apr 1: 69,696 vs Apr 8: 69,782, +0.12%).
+This means all behavioral changes below are real shifts in user behavior from the feature, not traffic differences.

 #### Filter Clicks

 | Filter Label | Apr 1 | Apr 8 |